intsystems/DataMetaMap/PLAN.md

   Document the methodology, experimental setup, and findings in a comprehensive technical report.

 - **User and Developer Documentation**
+  Build documentation.

   Description (done by Papay Ivan):
     - create detailed documentation for users and contributors, including setup guides and API references
     - create github.io page where user can find documentation for all classes and their methods
     - Github.io page must have headers for functions and links to their each source code.

 - **Demo Examples and Blog Post**
   Prepare example notebooks or scripts demonstrating real-world use cases, and write an explanatory blog post highlighting project value and insights.